 - Too much makeup or paying attention to your appearance

 Taking good care of yourself radiates to your date.
-Your face will look healthy and you will look calm.
+Your face will look healthy, and you will look calm.
 Unconsciously, your date will notice.
-In addition, taking good care of yourself contributes to creating a healthy dose of self-esteem and self-confidence.
+Also, taking good care of yourself contributes to creating a healthy dose of self-esteem and self-confidence.

 The trouble with an addiction is that sometimes you don't even realize it.
 That's certainly true when it comes to routine.
 Going to the same bar or restaurant every week or hanging out on the couch every day from the beginning of the evening doesn't help in finding the right one.

-In addition, it is extremely unattractive to have a relationship with someone who is addicted to routine.
-It is good for any relationship to regularly do something exciting or special.
+Besides, it is extremely unattractive to have a relationship with someone who is addicted to routine.
+It is good for any relationship to do something exciting or special regularly.
 That keeps the relationship richly alive.

 Continuously doing something different and trying something different also contributes to being able to have a pleasant conversation.
 Because you have done and experienced so much, there is always something you are interested in together.

-Everyone is unique and you can't just compare people on the basis of a few hours or days.
-In addition, people change all the time, so it doesn't even make sense to compare.
+Everyone is unique, and you can't just compare people based on a few hours or days.
+Also, people change all the time, so it doesn't even make sense to compare.

 8. Do you have enough passion and zest for life?

-Another aspect of not knowing what you want maybe that you are focused on making money or being rewarded.
+Another aspect of not knowing what you want might be that you are focused on making money or being rewarded.
 Passion almost always has to do with something where you contribute to a greater whole than yourself.
 Reward is usually a consequence of an additional matter.